 Under certain circumstances, we grant exceptions to our normal transportation rules.

-To apply for an exception, you must complete the appropriate exception request form, below, and get it signed by your child’s school.
+To apply for an exception, complete one of the forms below and get it signed by your child’s school.
 In the case of a medical exception, a doctor must also sign the forms.

 Please see below for more details about each kind of exception.